-Our scheme may be based in secure hospitals, but we are very keen to welcome professional visitors and to show them the work that we are proud to do.
+Our work may be based in a secure hospital at Arnold Lodge, but we are very keen to welcome professional visitors and to show them the work that we are proud to do.

 Medical students and junior doctors are welcome to visit – for a day, a week, a month or more, or anything in between.
 We offer the chance to join us in our work and are very flexible.Clinical and academic placements are offered, with a chance to mix and match the time spent in each area.
-We welcome visitors to Arnold Lodge, The Wells Road Centre and Rampton Hospital.
-Simply email firstname.lastname@example.org for more information.
+All visits are hosted at Arnold Lodge.
+We cannot arrange visits to The Wells Road Centre or to Rampton Hospital.
+Please email firstname.lastname@example.org for more information on visiting Arnold Lodge.

 Dr Simon Gibbon, Consultant Forensic Psychiatrist, Arnold Lodge